Carolyn Parrish: This Hour Has 22 Minutes incident and departure from caucus

-On November 17, 2004, clips of a skit for the CBC Television comedy series This Hour Has 22 Minutes were released, in which she stomped on a Bush doll and performed voodoo on its head, where she said "it would do the least damage."
+On November 17, 2004, clips of a skit for the CBC Television comedy series This Hour Has 22 Minutes were released, in which she stomped on a Bush doll and stuck a pin in its head, where she said "it would do the least damage."
 The full version was to air on November 19.
 The sketch caused outrage from Conservative members and prompted Martin to ask for a meeting with her.

 On November 18, a Canadian Press story quoted her as saying Martin, and those around him, could "go to hell" if they wanted her to stop making similar comments.
 She went on to say that she had no loyalty towards the Liberal Party and that if it were defeated in the next election, she "would not shed a tear," as she had felt betrayed by Martin's lack of help for her during her nomination and election campaigns.
-In response to these comments, Martin, with the support of National Liberal Caucus chair Andy Savoy, expelled her from caucus, saying, "Even though I respect her right to express her viewpoint, I cannot, as leader of our party and of our caucus, tolerate her behaviour."
+In response to these comments, Martin, with the support of National Liberal Caucus chair Andy Savoy, expelled her from caucus, saying, "I told her that, while I have defended her right to express her views frankly, I cannot, as leader of our party and the government caucus, tolerate behaviour that demeans and disrespects others."

 On November 19, Parrish spoke to the press about her expulsion from caucus.
 She said that had she been in Martin's place, she would have done the same.
 She went on to say, however, that the party under Martin had fallen into disarray and that Martin and his inner circle ran the party using guerrilla warfare tactics.
 She said she would still vote with the Liberals on the vast majority of legislation, but would now be free to express her views without fear of reprisal.

 Though excluded from caucus, Parrish initially still sat as a Liberal in the House of Commons but became an independent on November 21 so that the speaker would give her time in member's statements and question period without the notice of the Liberal whip.

-On November 30, 2004, Parrish appeared on CNN in an interview with Wolf Blitzer and Tucker Carlson, defending her position against Bush and her recent actions that led to ousting from the Liberal party.
+On November 30, 2004, Parrish appeared on CNN in an interview with Wolf Blitzer and Tucker Carlson, defending her position against Bush and her recent actions that led to her ousting from the Liberal party.
 She also defended the overall Canadian stance regarding the Iraq War and the National Missile Defence program.
 Several days later Martin appeared on Late Edition, with Blitzer hosting.
 Blitzer talked about several MPs attacking Bush and Martin replied that only Parrish had made attacks and that they had been condemned throughout Parliament.